abhay-venkatesh/conditional-drones/docs/pages/contributions.md

 * Bicycle GAN
   * ICG Data Engineering
   * Modified scripts/code to train on ICG dataset.
+  * Training on ICG dataset
-  * Training and Generating images for ICG and Unreal
+  * Testing on ICG and Unreal dataset
+ * Website preparation